CCurl/cccForth/README.md

 # cccForth a minimal and extensible Forth system

+cccForth is intended to be a starting point for a programming environment that can grow to fit the user's needs.

 The main goals for this minimal Forth are as follows:

+- To be easy to modify and add/extend the primitives.
 - To be able to run on any system that has a C compiler.
-- To be easy to modify and add/extend the primitives.
-- To be able to fit on systems with small amounts of memory.
 - To have an implementation that is minimal and "intuitively obvious upon casual inspection".
 - To be be frugal with its usage of memory.
+- To be able to fit on systems with small amounts of memory.
-- To be deployable to as many different kinds of development boards as possible via the Arduino IDE.
+- To be deployable to as many different kinds of development boards as possible, via the Arduino IDE.
 - To have a VML (virtual machine language) that is as human-reabable as possible.

 To these ends, I have wandered off the beaten path in the following ways: